YuanChenmt/Qualifying_Exam/README.md

 # Qualifying_Exam

-Some random codes and RANDOM write-ups for PhD qualifying exam.
+This repository contains a collection of codes and write-ups developed for my PhD qualifying exam.
+Each experiment, whether involving stiff or non-stiff systems, is organized into its respective files.

-I have distinct files for each experiments, stiff or non stiff respectively.

-For the QRNN codes, feel free to play around, I have many unnecessary install commands, just to make sure it actually works.

-I have the device command, but I have never used GPU and I'm not sure it works, the visualization is an EXAMPLE, NOT the actual model we used.

-Unfortunatly, you need to switch the optimizer manually, but it provides more flexibility (KINDA)!

-The default backend is used here, but the lightning is also installed, feel free to try.
+The QRNN codes are available for exploration, with a few extra install commands included to ensure smooth operation.
+There's a device command included, though it hasn’t been tested on a GPU—so consider it more of an optimistic feature.
+The visualizations provided are examples and not the actual models used, intended to serve as a reference.

+Manual switching of the optimizer is required, which may seem inconvenient but offers flexibility in experimenting with different setups.
+The default backend is configured, with Lightning also installed for those interested in trying it out.

-Be prepared—some of these experiments may take a while to run.
-This is largely due to the nature of running quantum algorithms on classical hardware.
-D
+Be aware that some experiments may take forever to run, it's due to quantum algorithms on classical hardware.